Men's and Women's Formation

 Email Deidre Casey for more info.

 COR is a group of men that gathers and tries to put Christ at the center of their life.
 We are real men, seeking real relationships that are rooted in Christ.
-We meet in the Maronick room of the Upper Campus Center (Cube) from 8:30 to 9:30 p.m. every Tuesday.
+We meet in the Maronick room of the Upper Campus Center (Cube) from 8-9 p.m. every Tuesday.

-Classes meet every Sunday morning beginning in October and the Sacraments of Initiation are celebrated in late April or Early May.
+Classes meet Thursday evenings beginning in October and the Sacraments of Initiation are celebrated in late April or early May.
 This process can be for those who have been baptized in another Christian faith or for those who seek a Christian Baptism.